|

 Last Updated: 8 March 2021 [Located in Category: PA Dutch Culture]

 Ethnic Germans served on both sides of the American Revolutionary War.
 Rented auxiliary troops from Germanic states such as the Landgraviate of Hessen-Kassel, supported the Loyalist cause and served as allies of the Kingdom of Great Britain.
 Other German individuals came to assist the American rebels, but most who did so were already colonist.
-Pennsylvania Germans were recruited for the American Provost corps and the Marechaussee Corps, where they were utilized in a variety of ways, including intelligence gathering, route security, enemy prisoner of war operations, and even combat during the Battle of Springfield.

 Last Updated: 1 March 2021 [Located in Category: Revolutionary War]